Ant Group: Services

-In September 2019, a product within the Alipay app called Ant Forest received a Champions of the Earth award, the United Nation's highest environmental honor, for turning the green activities of half a billion people into real trees planted in some of China's most arid regions.
+In September 2019, a product within the Alipay app called Ant Forest received a Champions of the Earth award, the United Nations' highest environmental honor, for turning the green activities of half a billion people into real trees planted in some of China's most arid regions.
 Users are encouraged to record their low-carbon footprint through daily actions, such as taking public transportation or paying utility bills online.
 For each move, they receive "green energy" points with which they can exchange for the real trees, which they can view in real time via satellite.

 In 2021, Ant Group revealed at the Digital China Summit that it has been cooperating with the People's Bank of China since 2017 to develop and test e-CNY, an official digital currency.
-Continuing its innovation in 2023, the company invested a record 21.19 billion yuan ($2.92 billion) in technology research and development, focusing on AI technology to power its services, including a 'smart healthcare manager' and 'smart financial manager' on its Alipay platform.
+In 2023, the company invested 21.19 billion yuan ($2.92 billion) in technology research and development, focusing on AI-related services, including a 'smart healthcare manager' and 'smart financial manager' on its Alipay platform.
 In June 2021, Ant Group has been approved to operate the consumer finance company, Chongqing Ant Consumer Finance Co., Ltd. This new licensed entity was created to house Ant's major credit businesses; Huabei and Jiebei.

 In 2023, Ant Group launched Golden Choice Investment Consultants, an investment advisory service in partnership with six financial institutions, enhancing its service offerings and leveraging its technological capabilities in financial advisory.
 In 2023, Ant Group's insurance platform, Ant Insurance, recorded a 23% year-on-year increase in payouts from its partner insurers.

-In 2024, Ant Insurance uses AI to help partner insurers process 7.25 million health claims, up 55% year-on-year.
+In 2024, Ant Insurance reported that AI systems were used to process 7.25 million health insurance claims, a 55% year-on-year increase.
 In April 2025, Alipay Ant Forest, a green initiative by Ant Group, announced the planting of its 600 millionth tree.